Parrot6/RecipeHero/README.md

 [![SS-4.jpg](https://i.postimg.cc/d1BcKV7Z/SS-4.jpg)](https://postimg.cc/Fd7BymVh)

 Create a shopping list for your chosen recipes, it will even remind you what you already have in your pantry.
-Don't forget any shopping supplies again by using the built in export to print your shopping or just text copy to your significant other stopping at the store!
+Don't forget any shopping supplies again by using the built in export to print your shopping list or just text copy to your significant other stopping at the store!

 ![alt text](https://i.postimg.cc/GhNwRNpK/SS-7.jpg)